natemcmaster/blog/_posts/dev/2017-11-11-msbuild-task-with-dependencies.md

 MSBuild tasks and shipping them in a NuGet package.
 The question I've been asked most frequently since then is "how to I make a task with external dependencies work?" i.e. "my task needs to connect to MySql, Postgres, load SQLite", or something like that.
 When I started writing a post to answer these questions, I intended to show you the way to make all this work.

-But then, as the list of workarounds grew, I realized that my advise is probably leading down a bad road.
+But then, as the list of workarounds grew, I realized that there is a simpler solution that works just as well and avoids the headaches.
 So in response to this, I wrote
 [Bundling .NET build tools in NuGet]({{ site.baseurl }}{% post_url /dev/2017-11-11-build-tools-in-nuget %}).
-This approach shows you how to use a regular-old console app instead of an MSBuild task to accomplish the same kinds of things.
+This approach shows you how to use a regular console app instead of an MSBuild task to accomplish the same kinds of things.

 _This is a follow up to
 **[Shipping a cross-platform MSBuild task in a NuGet package]({{ site.baseurl }}{% post_url /dev/2017-07-05-msbuild-task-in-nuget %})**._

 ## Just don't